-Delete from recording?
+Susan Goodman: Okay.
+No, not at all.
+It's up to you.
 In terms of encouraging people who are either outside the system or inside the system who are from minority backgrounds, diverse backgrounds, what would you say to them?
 What would be your advice to them?

-Encouraging them in what sense?
+Jose Cruzado: Encouraging them in what sense?

-Encouraging them to move up in the ladder, encouraging them to apply for positions that they don't have yet, encouraging them to be open to being part of the system or being interested in working in the court system, that kind of thing.
+Susan Goodman: Encouraging them to move up in the ladder, encouraging them to apply for positions that they don't have yet, encouraging them to be open to being part of the system or being interested in working in the court system, that kind of thing.

-There are a couple things that I do.
+Jose Cruzado: There are a couple things that I do.
 I speak to younger students.
-I speak to college-level students.
-The college students are part of the Educational Opportunity Program and then I speak again to high school students.
+I speak to college level students.
+The college students are part of the educational opportunity program, they're incoming students into the college, and then I speak again to high school students.
 When I'm speaking to maybe an older group of people, I ask them to come to the court actually, like students from the colleges.
 I bring them in.
-We have an entire day actually dedicated to careers in the courts.
+We have an entire day actually dedicated to careers and courts.

-That's wonderful.
+Susan Goodman: That's wonderful.

-They actually come in.
-They speak to someone from Human Resources.
+Jose Cruzado: They actually come in.
+They speak to someone from human resources.
 I have a court reporter speak to them.
 I have a judge come in and speak to them, an attorney.
 I try to include as many professions within the court system as I can.
 I encourage them to sign up, we have these e-mail blasts that go out to, our human resources has a list of folks that they send them out to.
 So I ask that they all give me their e-mail so I can provide them to our human resources.
 I ask them to tell their friends about the jobs.
 I ask them if anyone ever has a question, they can call me personally to learn more about the job.
 We have human resources talk about the benefits of the job, the retirement system, what different types of pay grades there are.